CLCStriders/striders/pages/membership.md

    - Supportive and experienced running club members to help you improve your fitness and performance
    - The opportunity to complete in a variety of different events from road racing, cross country, track and relays (road and cross country).

-<a href="{{ page.membershipLink }}">Our memberships are renewable annually on 1st April and can be purchased online via Entry Central</a>

 The club also offer half year memberships from the 1st October.
 Please contact the membership secretary for more information

-Alternatively, please complete a <a href="{{ page.membershipForm }}">membership form</a> and either post to the Club Secretary or hand it to any committee member at a training night.
+Please complete a <a href="{{ page.membershipForm }}">membership form</a> and either post to the Club Secretary or hand it to any committee member at a training night.